Preparing for Adverse Weather

 You are also obligated to pay employees if the office closes due to the absence of essential staff members, such as line managers.
 Or, if staff who provide access to work premises are unable to get to work.

 You may pay absent employees discretionally, who aren’t legally entitled to pay, via an informal arrangement if you wish to do so.
 This should be arranged prior to the adverse weather that has caused the absence.
-To confirm pay arrangements, include these within your adverse weather policy so all staff understand what will happen to their pay in different scenarios.
+Include pay arrangements in your adverse weather policy so staff know what will happen to their pay in different conditions.

 Managing office temperature